burger icon

 Here are the street-level rules you actually need to know if you want to pull your cash:

-- Your bonus money?
+• Your bonus money?
 Different beast altogether.
-Sometimes 35x turnover or more-check their Bonuses page or just assume you'll be betting plenty before a withdrawal.
+Sometimes 35x turnover or more-check their Bonuses page or just assume you’ll be betting plenty before a withdrawal.
+Also, keep an eye out for the "Crypto Exclusive" membership-it boosts your bonuses but permanently disables credit card deposits on your account.
+Once you toggle that switch, there's no going back.

 Withdrawal stories?
 Depends on the day.
 Sometimes it’s smooth-crypto hit my wallet before my coffee was cold.
 Other times, you’re chasing banks and dodgy network fees.
 One withdrawal took nearly a week-mate, I was sweating!